doylemark/flightsim-bot/PRIVACY.md

-Discord is updating it's Developer TOS/Privacy Policy on August 15th (https://github.com/discord/discord-api-docs/pull/1780) Inline with this, I, (inanely) am required to provide a Privacy Policy for the @Flightsim Discord Server#2844 bot.
+Discord is updating it's Developer TOS/Privacy Policy on August 15th (https://github.com/discord/discord-api-docs/pull/1780) Inline with this, I, am required to provide a Privacy Policy for the @Flightsim Discord Server#2844 bot.

 The Privacy Policy is as follows